me2resh/me2resh.com/src/readme/README.md

 ## Preferred Communication Channels

 In our digital-first environment, efficient and clear communication is key 🗣️.
-I prefer **instant messaging** for rapid, real-time exchanges and quick decision-making 📱.
+I prefer **instant messaging** over slack for rapid, real-time exchanges and quick decision-making 📱.
 For more nuanced conversations or when details matter, **email** serves as a comprehensive platform that allows for thoughtful deliberation and record-keeping 📧.
 When a face-to-face interaction is needed to navigate complex or sensitive discussions, **direct conversations** via video calls or in-person meetings are invaluable 🎥.
 My virtual door is always open, but if you see me with headphones on, a quick message to check in first is appreciated - it's my signal that I'm deep in focus 🎧.

 ## Feedback Approach